 Auxiliary housing at off-campus locations is provided to New School students when there is high demand for on-campus housing.
 These housing locations provide on-site staff support from New School Residential Education staff as well as a robust New School community.

 The DeHirsch Residence at the 92Y is a vibrant traditional-style residence that houses upper-class and graduate students in addition to students from other universities across New York City.
 Students have single rooms and share common floor bathrooms and a community kitchen.
 Students have access to the fitness facilities and public programs offered at 92Y.
 This residence can be accessed via a short subway ride on the 4 or 5 train to Union Square.
 The New School community at the DeHirsch Residence is led by two resident advisors who work closely with the residential staff there and at The New School.

 New York, NY 10003

-The at Residence at New York Conservatory for Dramatic Arts (NYCDA), is a suite-style residence that houses continuing students in addition to students who attend the New York Conservatory for Dramatic Arts.
-Located in the bustling East Village, students will live in suites with four to six students in double bedrooms.
+The Residence at New York Conservatory for Dramatic Arts (NYCDA) is a suite-style residence that houses continuing students in addition to students who attend the New York Conservatory for Dramatic Arts.
+Located in the bustling East Village, the residence houses students in suites with four to six students in double bedrooms.
 Each suite has a full bathroom, kitchen

-with appliances and table and chairs.
+with appliances, and table and chairs.
 Each bedroom has a twin-sized bed, desk, chair, and additional storage space.
-The Residence at NYCDA offers several large group common areas, 24-hour security, a laundry room, fitness center, rehearsal rooms, outdoor spaces, and high-speed wifi.
+The Residence at NYCDA offers several large-group common areas, 24-hour security, a laundry room, a fitness center, rehearsal rooms, outdoor spaces, and high-speed wifi.
 In addition to

 the NYCDA residence hall staff, the New School community at NYCDA is led by one resident advisor who works closely with New School residential staff.